What is IPCrypt?

 • Uses the AES-XTS tweakable block cipher with a 16-byte tweak

-Many organizations currently use ad-hoc mechanisms to protect IP addresses, such as:
+Many organizations currently use flawed mechanisms to protect IP addresses:

-Format Preservation Not always supported Available in deterministic mode
+Format Preservation Rarely supported Available in deterministic mode

 Real-World Applications